dlenhart/project-farenheit/README.md

 ## The Goal

 Build a temperature gathering application to run on a Raspberry Pi.
 The application will log the current temperature to a flat file two times a day.
+The goal is to keep the system running as long as possible with minimal maintenance.

 **Requirements:**
 * **House the Raspberry Pi & other components in an enclosure**